 Author(s): Kjaersgaard Andersen R, Theut Riis P, Jemec GBE

-OBJECTIVES: In recent years, Hidradenitis suppurativa has received increased attention, but still lack well-defined, robust patient reported outcome measures.
+OBJECTIVES: In recent years, Hidradenitis suppurativa has received increased attention but still lack well-defined, robust patient-reported outcome measures.
 Such measures are likely to be influenced by contextual factors.
-We therefore aim to describe the association of biological and other factors with HS patient’s self-evaluated health as reflected by the EQ5D VAS score.
+We, therefore, aim to describe the association of biological and other factors with HS patient’s self-evaluated health as reflected by the EQ5D VAS score.

 RESULTS: Possible predictors for this study were DLQI, MDI, BMI, smoking, gender.
 A final model for correlation with self-evaluated health was obtained.
-Significant predictors for the model was DLQI (P < 0.05), BMI points above 25 and active smoking (both: P < 0.01) and MDI (P < 0.001).
+Significant predictors for the model were DLQI (P < 0.05), BMI points above 25 and active smoking (both: P < 0.01) and MDI (P < 0.001).

 Dermatology Journal and/or Publisher

 Journal Name: Journal of the European Academy of Dermatology and Venereology : JEADV